-For more on the island of Hydra visit www.greektravel.com/greekislands/hydra
+For more on the island of Hydra visit Matt's Hydra Guide

 To get to Hydra

-Car ferry from Piraeus Harbor makes a round trip daily to Aigina, Methana, Poros, Hydra, Spetsis and sometimes
+Car ferry from Piraeus Harbor makes a round trip daily to Aigina, Methana, Poros, Hydra, Spetses and sometimes

 Porto Heli at 8 a.m. in summer, with an afternoon ferry during certain summer months, depending on demand.
 The

-trip is 3.5 hours, around nine Euros one way.
+trip is 3.5 hours.
 Three hydrofoil companies serve Hydra in summer, depending on month

 and demand.
 Prices are generally twice the ferryboat ticket at half the travel time.
 Book ahead by phone or arrive